 Japan Airlines Business Class begins by giving out a drink and a hot towel after boarding and before takeoff.
 For meals, Japan Airlines offers the choice of a western meal or a Japanese one.
 They also offer a list of items that you can order anytime.

-For my dinner, I had the western option of a grilled squid with couscous appetizer, and a Wagyu sirloin steak as the main.
+I had the western option of a grilled squid with a couscous appetizer and a Wagyu sirloin steak as the main for my dinner.
 The food is very good.
 After the meal, I had a cup of tea and a tiramisu cake for dessert.
 Later, I ordered from the anytime menu.
 I had a French coconut curry shrimp and a bowl of Soba noodles.
 The shrimp presentation was perfect, exactly like the menu pictures.
 It was also very delicious.
-The soba noodles were also very comforting and well balanced.
+The soba noodles were also very comforting and well-balanced.